percona/postgresql-docs/CONTRIBUTING.md

      - ``styles.scss`` - Styling for PDF documents
    - `theme`:
       - `main.html` - The layout template for hosting the documentation on Percona website
-   - overrides_netlify - The folder with the template customization for Netlify builds
+   - overrides - The folder with the template customization for Netlify builds
 - `.github`:
    - `workflows`:
       - `main.yml` - The workflow configuration for building documentation with a GitHub action.
 (The documentation is built with `mike` tool to a dedicated `netlify` branch)